 Countries in the Middle East and North Africa have contended with food insecurity for decades as their populations grow alongside increased demand for imported foodstuffs.
 This has left many countries across the region heavily or partially dependent on imported grains, in particular those exported through the Black Sea.
 This dependency came to the forefront in 2022 when grain shipments from Ukraine were at risk of being completely halted prior to the Black Sea Grain Initiative (BSGI) being struck.1 This paper examines the risks facing Middle Eastern countries in light of a series of conflict escalations affecting Black Sea grain exports following Russia's withdrawal from the BSGI in July, with a focus on immediate and longer-term consequences.
 It draws particular attention to Lebanon, Syria, and Yemen, all net importers of grain, in addition to other states across the region.
-Should a major escalation take place, it is likely that significant international grain shortages or price increases could threaten and/or exacerbate food security across the region.
-Accordingly, while this paper does not project an immediate crisis, its authors suggest that food security contingency planning should account for possible worstcase scenarios.
+There are some indications that a return to the BSGI is still possible in the coming weeks.
+However, should a major conflict escalation take place, it is likely that significant international grain shortages or price increases could threaten and/or exacerbate food security across the region.
+Accordingly, while this paper does not project an immediate crisis, its authors suggest that food security contingency planning should account for possible worst-case scenarios.